 Dinner at the Long Table includes family-style meals that have become a tradition in his home.
 Written with Anna Dunn, the cookbook is organized by occasion and punctuated with personal anecdotes and photography.
 Much more than just a beautiful cookbook, Dinner at the Long Table is a thematic exploration into cooking, inspiration, and creativity, with a focus on the simple yet innate human practice of preparing and enjoying food together."

-We can be listening to everything fellow Angeleno, Jessica Koslow and Sqirl 'preached' once we tasted her Seascape Strawberry and Rose Geranium Jam.
-It was nearly a religious event for us one Sea Ranch morning with old friends, artisan bread, local butter and that...jam!
+We will be listening to everything fellow Angeleno Jessica Koslow and Sqirl 'preaches' once we tasted her Seascape Strawberry and Rose Geranium Jam.
+It was nearly a religious event for us one Sea Ranch morning with old friends, artisan bread, local butter and that jam!

 The debut cookbook from Jessica Koslow, award-winning chef of LA’s popular restaurant Sqirl, featuring more than 100 fresh, market-driven, healthy, and flavorful recipes.

 Jessica Koslow and her restaurant, Sqirl, are at the forefront of the California cooking renaissance, which is all about food that surprises us and engages all of our senses—it looks good, tastes vibrant, and feels fortifying yet refreshing.
 In Everything I Want to Eat, Koslow shares 100 of her favorite recipes for health-conscious but delicious dishes, all of which always use real foods—no fake meat or fake sugar here—that also happen to be suitable for vegetarians, vegans, or whomever you’re sharing your meal with.

 The book is organized into seven chapters, each featuring a collection of recipes centered on a key ingredient or theme.
 Expect to find recipes for dishes Sqirl has become known for, as well as brand-new seasonal flavor combinations, including: